thiagobrez/react-native-template-pro/README.md

 ### Roadmap

-- [ ] Integrate mobile database
+- [x] Integrate mobile database
+- [ ] Fully integrate react-navigation to redux
 - [ ] Add more reusable components

 ### Contributing
-This is an initial release, feel free to submit a PR!
+This is an initial release, feel free to submit your issues or PRs!

 ### License